Chart Color Schemes

 Infrastructure

-Taroona has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally
+Taroona has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects include Richardsons Road Residential Development in Sandford, Southern Outlet Transit Lane, Kingston Bypass Duplication, Algona Road Roundabout Upgrade, and Droughty Peninsula Structure Plan.
-The following list details those most relevant.
+AreaSearch has identified one major project expected to affect this region: Richardsons Road Residential Development in Sandford.
+Other notable projects include Southern Outlet Transit Lane and Kingston Bypass Duplication.
+Additionally, Algona Road Roundabout Upgrade and Droughty Peninsula Structure Plan are also underway.

 Professional plan users can use the search below to filter and access additional projects.